Cinnamon Roll French Toast Casserolejump to recipe

 - Preheat oven to 350 F.

-- Place the bread in a 9×13 inch pan, separating slightly so it leans diagonally.
+- Place the bread in a 9×13 inch baking dish, separating slightly so it leans diagonally*.
 Then, in a large bowl whisk together the eggs, cream, maple syrup, cinnamon, and vanilla, and pour it over the bread.

 - Note: you can prepare the french toast bake the night before!
 Assemble per step #2 and then bake as directed below.